BOOK: “Trauma & Recovery”

 • what reality is – mental, emotional, physical

-• what to SAY to people when they say hurtful or outrageous things
+• what to SAY when someone says hurtful or outrageous things

-what healthy people are like EXP: ACoAs think they don’t get angry, overwhelmed, make mistakes, love relationships…
+• what healthy people are like (ACoAs think they don’t get angry, overwhelmed, make mistakes, lose relationships…)

 • why other people do what they do (get away with things, are entitled, can function well…)

 i. the opposite of crazy.
-Our S-H says we are crazy & everyone else is normal.
+Our S-H says we’re crazy & everyone else is normal.
 Yes, we do have distorted thinking, which can be corrected – but that doesn’t make us nuts.

-It’s normal to: have emotions, to succeed via process, to mourn losses, to not get along with every one, all the time, to have some damage….
+⚀ It’s normal to: have emotions, to succeed via process, to mourn losses, to not get along with every one – all the time – to always have some damage….

 ii. what is average – for humans, & in your society